near/docs/docs/validator/staking.md

 </details>

 ### 2. macOS Setup

+**Important: Running a Validator on a MacBook or other laptops is not recommended and should only be used for local testing.**

 <details>
     <summary>Click to expand</summary>

-**Important: Running a Validator on a MacBook or other laptop is not recommended and should only be used for local testing.**

 #### Install Xcode

   ```bash